Cargo.toml file for a top-level binary crate.

 |

-Investigating the types involved leads to confusion because the relevant traits do appear to be implemented – but the caller actually implements a RngCore_v0_8_3 and the library is expecting an implementation of RngCore_v0_7_3.
+Investigating the types involved leads to confusion because the relevant traits do appear to be implemented—but the caller actually implements a (notional) RngCore_v0_8_5 and the library is expecting an implementation of RngCore_v0_7_3.

-Once you've finally deciphered the error message and realized that the version clash3 is the underlying cause, how can you fix it?
-The key observation is to realize that the while the binary can't directly use two different versions of the same crate, it can do so indirectly (as in the original example above).
+Once you've finally deciphered the error message and realized that the version clash is the underlying cause, how can you fix it?2 The key observation is to realize that while the binary can't directly use two different versions of the same crate, it can do so indirectly (as in the original example shown previously).

-From the perspective of the binary author, the problem can be worked around by adding an intermediate wrapper crate that hides the naked use of rand v0.7 types.
-A wrapper crate is distinct from the binary crate, and so is allowed to depend on rand v0.7 separately from the binary crate's dependency on rand v0.8.
+From the perspective of the binary author, the problem could be worked around by adding an intermediate wrapper crate that hides the naked use of rand v0.7 types.
+A wrapper crate is distinct from the binary crate and so is allowed to depend on rand v0.7 separately from the binary crate's dependency on rand v0.8.

 This is awkward, and a much better approach is available to the author of the library crate.
-It can make life easier for its users by explicitly re-exporting either:
+It can make life easier for its users by explicitly re-exporting either of the following:

-For the example, the latter approach work best: as well as making the version 0.7 Rng and RngCore types available, it also makes available the methods (like thread_rng) that construct instances of the type:
+For this example, the latter approach works best: as well as making the version 0.7 Rng and RngCore types available, it also makes available the methods (like thread_rng()) that construct instances of the type:

 // Re-export the version of `rand` used in this crate's API.